-Click here to read the e-mail Robertson sent to friends after Muriel died in 2003.
+Read the e-mail Robertson sent to friends after Muriel died in 2003.

 © 2000 by FamilyLife, all rights reserved.
 This article was adapted by permission from I Still Do, by David Boehi, Lifeway Books.

 Robertson McQuilkin has written about his life with Muriel in his book, A Promise Kept.
-You can order this resource by calling 1-800-FL-TODAY.